gilbox/elegant-react-og/README.md

 ### NOTE: I created this repo for posterity.
-[Go here to see the latest elegant-react.](https://github.com/gilbox/elegant-react)
+Use this repo to grok the articles linked below in the *about* section, then [go here to see the latest elegant-react.](https://github.com/gilbox/elegant-react)

 # elegant-react